-> Step Two (Monitor Appointment) - Every second consecutive work term, all employed students are required to participate in a co-op monitor which is designed to check on student progress, and to discuss any issues.
-The monitor appointment will be via telephone (if the student is out of town), or in person (if the student is in Thunder Bay).
+Step Two (Monitor Appointment) - Every work term, all employed students are required to participate in a co-op monitor appointment, which is designed to check on student progress, and to discuss any issues.
+The monitor appointment will take place via Zoom unless otherwise requested.
+Monitor appointments take place with the student, employer, and a member of the co-op office team.

 Step Three (Report and Evaluation) - In order to receive a pass/fail grade for a co-op work term, all employed students are required to submit a work term report and evaluation.
 The number of reports and evaluations for submission depends on the program.
 Faculty advisors will review and evaluate all reports and evaluations.